-Individual Educational Therapy is a supplemental program established to help students with learning difficulties who have experienced frustration and/or failure in school.
-The program, accredited by the National Institute for Learning Development, uses intervention techniques in one-on-one educational sessions for approximately three hours per week.
+Individual Educational Therapy is a supplemental program established to help students with learning difficulties.
+These students have experienced frustration and/or failure in school.
+The program is accredited by the National Institute for Learning Development and uses intervention techniques in one-on-one educational sessions for approximately three hours per week.
 The focus of the intense individualized sessions is on continual mediation and stimulation for developing deficit areas of perception, basic skills and problem solving.

 Educational therapy is a class that initially focuses on identifying a student’s strengths and patterns of vulnerability.
 An individualized program is then established to effectively train a student’s perceptual and cognitive processing.
 The emphasis is not on teaching compensatory skills or on tutoring a student through a particular curriculum.
 Educational therapy provides an intensive and intentional opportunity for students to strengthen those areas of vulnerability that inhibit their ability to be successful in class, work independently and learn new concepts.